Ding Liren: 2015–2019

 In August 2015, he became the first Chinese player after Wang Yue to break into the top 10 of the FIDE world rankings.
 In July 2016, with a Blitz rating of 2875, Ding was the highest-rated Blitz player in the world.
 After becoming the runner-up of the Chess World Cup in September 2017, he became the first Chinese player to qualify for a Candidates Tournament, the penultimate stage in the World Championship.
 At the Candidates Tournament 2018, Ding placed 4th with 1 win and 13 draws, the only candidate without a loss at the event.
 In September, Ding became the first Chinese player to pass the 2800 Elo mark on the FIDE world rankings, and in November he reached a rating of 2816, the joint-tenth highest rating in history.
 This brought him to ranked 4th in the world for that month.

+From August 2017 to November 2018, Ding had a 100-game unbeaten streak, recording 29 wins and 71 draws during that time.
+His streak was ended by Maxime Vachier-Lagrave in the 7th round of the 2018 Shenzhen Masters.
+His streak was eventually passed by Magnus Carlsen who recorded a 125-game unbeaten streak.

 In August 2019, Ding tied first in the Sinquefield Cup with a score of 6½/11 (+2−0=9) with a performance rating of 2845.
 He won the tournament after beating Magnus Carlsen in the playoffs, drawing both games in the rapid portion and winning 2–0 in the blitz portion.
 In October of the same year, Ding qualified for the 2020–21 Candidates Tournament by finishing 2nd place in the World Cup for the second time in a row.
 He lost to Teimour Radjabov in the finals after drawing the classical games (+1−1=2), the rapid tiebreaks (+0−0=4), before losing 2–0 in the blitz tiebreaks.
 Along with Magnus Carlsen, Maxime Vachier-Lagrave, and Levon Aronian, he was a 2019 Grand Chess Tour finalist.
 Ding went on to win the Grand Chess Tour final, beating Aronian in the semi-finals and Vachier-Lagrave in the finals.